OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 [!include[Yeoman generator prerequisites](../includes/quickstart-yo-prerequisites.md)]

-* Excel on Windows (version 1810 or later) or Excel Online
+* Excel on Windows (version 1904 or later, connected to Office 365 subscription) or Excel on the web
+* Excel custom functions is supported on Office on Mac (connected to Office 365 subscription) and an update to this tutorial is forthcoming.

+>[!NOTE]
+>Excel custom functions is not supported on Office 2019 (one-time purchase).

 ## Build your first custom functions project